polleyoo/deb9_workstation_setup/README.md

 # deb9_workstation_setup
-Script for configuring new dev. environment (Debian9)
+Script for configuring new dev environment (Debian9)